Navigieren auf digital.sbb.ch

 Accessibility is important for all users.
 Almost everyone experiences at least one type of disability in the course of their life, whether permanent, temporary or in certain situations.
 For example, a person with impaired vision relies on good contrast.
 Optimum contrast settings are also helpful after eye operations for temporary sight problems.
 And people who can see well also benefit, for example when they wish to read content on their phones outdoors in bright sunlight.

-According to the Federal Statistical Office, around 21% of the population live with some form of disability (FSO reference).
+According to the Federal Statistical Office, around 21% of the population live with some form of disability.

 Below is an overview of the measures that are particularly helpful for people with different disabilities.